Automattic/jetpack/extensions/README.md

 - Once the code works well in both enviornments, and has been approved by a Jetpack crew member, you can merge your branch!

 ## What if I need to manually create a WordPress.com diff?
-You can build blocks from the Jetpack folder to your local sandbox folder and sync the whole sandbox like you always do:
+You can build extensions from the Jetpack folder to your local sandbox folder and sync the whole sandbox like you always do:

 ```bash
 yarn build-extensions \